SkymanOne/folidity/reports/progress.typ

 while featuring the functional-first programming style.
 The language intends to offer a safe and secure-by-design approach to the programming, ensuring the developer is aware of any state transitions during execution.

-The list of feature requirements has been comprised based on the vulnerabilities described in @Table:classification.
+The list of feature requirements has been comprised based on the vulnerabilities described in @fig:Table:classification.

 / *1.
 Provide abstraction over timestamp* <Requirement:1>: in response to #ref_scv(1).
 We are interested in the limited use of timestamps in SCs in favour of block number or another safe primitive.